This how-to is created during the course of documentation of happyBoot

 reboot.c32

-isolinux.bin is the boot loader file. menu.c32
+isolinux.bin is the boot loader file. menu.c32 is required only if we

 are creating the menu in normal mode where background images and other

-graphical options are not possible. vesamenu.c32
+graphical options are not possible. vesamenu.c32 provides support for

 background images and other graphical options and we are using this type